-Northern Essex Community College participates in the William D. Ford Federal Direct Student Loan program administered by the U.S. Department of Education and NECC.
-This means that the loan listed on your award letter is a loan you will borrow directly from the federal government.
-Loans are financial assistance that must be repaid after you leave school or drop to less than six credits.
+Northern Essex Community College (NECC) participates in the William D. Ford Federal Direct Student Loan program administered by the U.S. Department of Education and NECC.
+This means that the loan listed on the myNECC Portal will borrow funds directly from the federal government.
+Loans are financial assistance that must be repaid after you graduate or drop below six credits.

 |Annual Loan Maximums set by the federal government||Freshmen||Sophomore|

 |Subsidized & Unsubsidized (Independent student) Total||$9,500||$10,500|

 The Direct Subsidized Loan is offered to students who demonstrate financial eligibility according to federal regulations.
 The Federal Government pays the interest while the student is enrolled in at least 6 credits.
 Therefore, no interest accrues while the remains enrolled.
 The 2013-2014 year interest rate for the Subsidized Loan is 3.86%, fixed for the life of the loan.

 If you are a first time borrower (never taken out a Direct Loan OR have a zero balance on a previous Federal Stafford/Direct Loan) on or after July 1, 2013 there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
 A student may not receive Direct Subsidized Loans for more than 150 percent of the published length of their program.
 For example, if you are enrolled in a two-year Associate’s degree program the maximum period for which you can receive Direct Subsidized Loans is three years (150 percent of 2 years = 3 years).
 Because a student’s maximum eligibility is based on the type of program a student is enrolled in, if you receive Direct Subsidized Loans for one program and then change to another program, the Direct Subsidized loans you received for the earlier program will generally count toward your new program.